tenindra/tenindra.github.io/_news/announcement_1.md

 related_posts: false
 ---

-I have moved to Tokyo to join the RIKEN Centre for Computational Science as a Research Scientist!
+I have moved to Tokyo, Japan to join the RIKEN as a Research Scientist!